Uday1236/8-Ball-Pool-Ball-Path-Prediction/README.md

 Final Notes:

-- project for research purpose only
+- I don't encourage using hacks in games, also i'm not responsible for any misuse/ban
 - code isn't optimized a lot just take that in account for a better performance.